microsoft/Dynamics-365-FastTrack-Implementation-Assets/Commerce/BetterTogether/AfterSalesCustomerService.md

 ![Better Together Customer Experience Flow](BetterTogetherFlow.png)

-The Chief Revenue officer (CRO) reviews the sales numbers after the first month of site launch and they are not as high as he was expecting.
-He connects with his sales analyst who leverages the Dynamics Customer Insights tools to dig into the data to understand what could be happening.

-Their hypothesis is that the site may not be providing enough detailed information about these products to allow a customer to feel confident in their purchases.

-They decide to tackle this challenge with 2 initiatives:

--   Implementing a Power Virtual Agent chatbot on the site which will help customers who are stuck to get to the next level of engagement.
-Customers can engage with a virtual assistant to get additional product questions answered and get the information they need to make a final purchase.
--   Create a targeted marketing campaign for a segment of customers who fall into a behavior of dwelling but not buying.
-A marketing journey designed in Dynamics 365 Marketing to send E-commerce site visitors a follow-up email with a 20% off promotion to encourage them to complete their purchase.

-With this marketing campaign, sales increased from site visitors who left originally without placing an order.
-Data showed that a majority of those customers utilized the chatbot before making a purchase.
+In the quarterly review presentation with the Chief Revenue Officer (CRO), it was observed that the amount of recurring revenue from customers purchasing high-value items such as bicycles and kayaks is below anticipated levels.

+During the meeting , they decided to run marketing email targeting customers who buy high-value items.

+They decided to start with Bicycle category and send personalized email upselling bicycle accessories available on website for the customer.

+Customer clicks on link provided in the email to visit e-commerce site.
+He talks to customer service agent(CSA) via chatbot to add additional items to existing order.

+In the single application , CSA is able to chat with customer and check customer existing order information with embedded Dynamics 365 Commerce.

+The CSA possesses the ability to offer personalized suggestions pertaining to the customer's existing purchase through upselling or cross-selling feature in Dynamics 365 Commerce.

+Customer went ahead with CSA suggestions.

+CSA is able reuse  the existing card without asking customer for card details again from original order to complete the payment.

-This showcases how Dynamics 365 Applications - Commerce, Power Virtual Agent, Customer Insights, and Marketing work together seamlessly to provide more personalized shopping experience to e-Commerce customers.
+This story showcases how Dynamics 365 applications  - Commerce, Marketing, Power Virtual agent, Customer Service works together to improve Customer experience with personalized after Sales experience.

-The Chief Revenue Officer is now able to achieve better customer experience and increase conversion rates and revenue.
+In the next quarterly business review , The Chief Revenue Officer sees increase in repeat customer revenue for high-value items.

 # Potential use cases